kreauniv/comp350/_sources/git.rst.txt

     ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAICel5+2FQUyquxyTJJjQzt5lSLaEKRaXTKPr1QbceunB "your_email@example.com"

 Copy whatever was printed by the cat command to the clipboard.
-On MacOS, you can do that using the following command -
+On MacOS, you can do that using the following command using ``pbcopy`` where "pb" stands for "pasteboard" a.k.a. "clipboard" -

 .. code:: bash